 Influenza A H3N2 variant (H3N2v)

-H3N2v is a non-human influenza virus that normally circulates in pigs and that can infect humans.
+H3N2v is a non-human influenza virus that normally circulates in pigs but can infect humans.
 Viruses that normally circulate in pigs are “swine influenza viruses.”
 When these viruses infect humans, they are termed “variant” viruses.
 In 2011, a specific H3N2 virus was detected with genes from avian, swine and human influenza viruses and the 2009 H1N1 pandemic virus M gene.
 The virus was circulating in pigs in 2010 and was first detected in people in 2011.
-There were 12 human illnesses with this virus, in 2011; most were associated with exposure to pigs.
-Since July 2012, an increasing number of illnesses due to influenza A H3N2v have been identified in several states.
-Most of the recent illnesses due to H3N2v have occurred among people that had contact with pigs.
-In a small number of cases, the H3N2v virus seems to have spread from person-to-person.
+Since first being identified in humans in 2011, H3N2v then has caused infection in humans yearly and in many states across the U.S.

 For a list of cases identified in the United States, refer to the case count table, located on the Centers for Disease Control (CDC) web page.

 Updated reports on the national H3N2v situation can be found on CDC’s Influenza A (H3N2) Variant Virus web page.

 How can a person catch the flu from a pig?

 H3N2v virus is spread from infected pigs to humans in the same way that seasonal influenza (flu) viruses spread between people.
 Mainly, the spread of flu happens when droplets infected with flu - spread through the air after an infected pig coughs or sneezes - land in your nose or mouth, or when the droplets are inhaled.
 You might also get the flu by touching something that has flu virus on it and then touching your own eyes, nose, or mouth.
 A third way to possibly get the flu is to breath in dust containing flu virus.